DanielLarsenNZ/examples/webjobs-eventhubs/README.md

 > ./deploy.ps1
 ```

-The script will deploy a Resource Group into your Azure Subscription with the following resources:
+Deploys a Resource Group into your Azure Subscription with the following resources:

-* WebJobs Storage Account
+* Storage Account for WebJobs (meta data)
-* Data Storage Account
+* Storage Account for Data
 * Applications Insights
 * App Service Plan and Web App
 * Event Hubs namespace and Event Hub

-The script will package and publish the `Examples.Pipeline.WebJobs` app and configure App Settings.
+The script also packages and publishes the `Examples.Pipeline.WebJobs` app and configures App Settings.
-Finally the script will upload a test file to kick off the pipeline processing.
+Finally the script uploads a test file to kick off the pipeline processing.

-## Things to Note
+## Things to note

 * `Examples.Pipeline.WebJobs` is a .NET Core 3 Console app (packaged as a DLL).
 It incorporates the
-  WebJobs Host SDK which provides runtime host functionality.
+  _WebJobs Host SDK_ which provides runtime host functionality.
-* The line `host.RunAsync();` in `Program.cs` will run continuously in an App Service instance.
+* The command `host.RunAsync()` in `Program.cs` will run continuously in an App Service instance.
 * Each instance of the App Service will run an instance of the Host, enabling scale-out.
 * The WebJobs Host binds the Functions, Triggers and Bindings that it discovers in the library and creates
   triggers to respond to events (just like Azure Functions does, but completely self-contained).
 * Functions can be defined as Singletons.
+The "New File" Function operates as a Singleton.
 * _Event Processor Host_ is an intelligent client that registers clients for each partition, automatically
   scales in/out, manages checkpoints and recovers from failures.
-* The Event Hubs client library is used for sending Events for better configuration, performance and
+* The Event Hubs client library is used (instead of an output binding) for sending Events for better configuration, performance and
   monitoring.

 ## Background

-Most Azure users will be familiar with _[Azure Functions]_ an event driven, server-less experience on
+Most Azure users will be familiar with [Azure Functions], an event driven, server-less experience on
 Azure.
 Functions is also an SDK and Host which can run anywhere (in a container, on your desktop, in
 your cloud).
 Functions is powered by the [Azure WebJobs SDK], the "core" of the Azure Functions runtime
 and many bindings.